2. Getting Started

 }

-# spicy-build -S -o a.out my-http.cc my-http.spicy
+# spicy-build -S -o a.out my_http.cc my_http.spicy

 # echo "GET /index.html HTTP/1.0" | ./a.out